mcinglis/c-style/readme.md

 Good software fails fast.
 Also, assertion errors are much more informative than segmentation faults.
 If a function is given a pointer it will dereference, assert that it's not null.
 If it's given an array index, assert that it's within bounds.
 Assert for any consistency that you need between arguments.

-Don't assert struct invariants, because they aren't the function's responsibility.
+Don't assert struct invariants in functions, because they're the caller's responsibility.

 Don't repeat assertions.
 If `foo` first calls `bar`, and `bar` first calls `baz`, and all three functions need the `widget` argument to be non-null, then just assert that `widget` isn't null in `baz`, and treat that assertion as transitive to `bar`, and thus to `foo`.
 My rule is, as titled, "only assert where it will fail otherwise".
 This means if another assert already has your back, don't sweat it.

 Don't mistake assertions for error-reporting.
 Assert things that you won't bother to check otherwise (like null pointers).
-Never let user input invalidate your assertions: filter it first, or report the error.

 #### Repeat `assert` calls; don't `&&` them together

-Repeating your `assert` calls improves the assertion error reporting, and is more readable.
+Repeating your `assert` calls improves the assertion error reporting.
+If you chain assertions together with `&&`, you won't know which condition failed.